joe-warren/tiny-rebel-advevnt-2021/tiny-rebel.md

 Still, while we're six months away from the part of the year when I'd _really_ enjoy this, it's a reasonable tipple.

+## 10 - Chocolate and Hazelnut Waffle - 6.5%
+eye: dark, nose: nutella, taste: nutella

+This was the one beer I (we?) was psyched for before getting the box, and you might expect it to be anticlimactic, by definition.

+I actually think it hits all the notes I might have conceivably wanted.
+Perfectly serviceable chocolate stout, which again, is the kind of thing that I _really like_; black as the devil and sweeter than a stolen kiss ; richer and creamier than Jeff Bezos in a dairy.
+The hazelnut notes come through, and also complement the chocolate really well (this isn't surprising, because Nutella works).
+I'm not _really_ getting anything that I'd describe as waffle, without really squinting, although I don't know how I'd distinguish waffle from "regular malty beer taste", and two out of three of the intended flavours isn't bad.
+Anyway, I fully expect this to be the highlight of the box, so it's all downhill from here.

+## 11 - Cold Fermented IPA - 5.5%
+eye: straw, nose: gooseberry, taste: crisp

+If my baseline for "interesting tiny-rebel beers" wasn't "jam doughnut flavour", this would qualify as pretty interesting.
+It's worth caveating today's notes with the fact that I'm the kind of knackered where pretty much anything would make me think "mnn, delicious beer", so this isn't me at my most critical.
+It's well balanced, not too eccentric, but very crisp, bordering on tart, I overuse the word "refreshing", but it fits.
+While I'm not a huge believer in tasting notes, I'm genuinely getting gooseberry.
+Despite the initial hit of crispness, there are some more bitter, nuanced notes, that take a little longer to hit, and linger further back on the tongue.
+Attractive eye, relatively clear by the standards of the box, and a decent level of carbonation.

+## 12 - Blue Raspberry and Cotton Candy Sour - 4.8%
+eye: blue, nose: sweetshop, taste candy.

+On one level, yes, we're back on the bullshit!
+With that said, this doesn't really work for me, while it goes _relatively_ hard on the blue raspberry, this isn't a sour by any stretch of the imagination.
+If you've ever had a Bacchus Framboise, it's not lightyears away from that, possibly somewhat sweeter, definitely not quite as good, even compared to the more modern recipe Bacchus Framboise, as opposed to the far superior Bacchus Framboise of my youth.
+The taste's not terrible, but the name suggested that it was going to have more oomph, and it doesn't.
+Colour is great; back when I was reviewing Fantas, I had a Pepsi Blue delivered alongside the Fantas, and described that as looking like a "cross between a molten Sonic the Hedgehog, and an as yet unused chemical toilet".
+This isn't quite that bad, but it's close, although I'm 100% of the opinion that, in a box of novelty advent calender beers, the appearance of something with these visuals is 100% a good thing.
+It's nice to get something a bit "fruitier", but I couldn't hand on heart claim this was to my taste.

 ## 13: Shandy Bassy - 2.5%
 eye: chessnut, nose: beer, taste: shandy